 The general rule of thumb for fluid consumption during runs is: Take in 4 to 6 ounces of fluid every 20 minutes

-During longer workouts (90 minutes or more), apart from water, sports, or energy drinks should also be a part of your hydration regime.
+During longer workouts (90 minutes or more), apart from water, electrolyte, or energy drinks should also be a part of your hydration regime.
 These help in replenishing the lost minerals quicker.

 Sweat rate for runners

-To determine how much liquid to take during a run or race, you need to know your sweat rate, which can vary from 1 to 4 quarts per hour.
+To determine the liquid intake during a run or race, you need to know your sweat rate, which can vary from 1 to 4 quarts per hour.

-Calculate your sweat rate and use this to determine your fluid needs during a run or race.
+Calculate your sweat rate and use this to determine your fluid requirement during a run.
 The common formula for calculating your sweat rate is-

 Sweating rate = pre-exercise body weight – post-exercise body weight + fluid intake – urine volume/exercise time in hours

 Best drinks for rehydration other than water